Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Application to the optimal UAV circumnavigation problem

 \section{Application to the optimal UAV circumnavigation problem}

-In this section, we apply our methods to solve a more complex practical problem: the optimal UAV circumnavigation control problem.
-We intend to design a controller for a fixed-wing UAV to circumnavigate around a moving target.
-Specifically, relative to the target, the UAV is expected to track a desired circle over the target with a constant angular speed, while minimizing an objective function involving Fisher information in the circumnavigation trajectory (see Fig.~\ref{fig:situation}).
+In this section, we employ the method proposed in this paper to solve a practical problem: the optimal UAV circumnavigation control problem.
+As the target's position is usually estimated from the on-board sensor measurement, which often contains noise, a filter like Extended Kalman Filter (EKF) is needed.
+It has been shown in \cite{ponda2009trajectory} that the performance of the filter is dependent on the UAV's trajectory.
+In this section, we intend to design an optimal circumnavigation controller based on the Fisher information, which can quantify the information provided by the sensor measurement \cite{Wang2011Bearings}.
+Generally speaking, the more Fisher information the UAV gains, more accurate the estimated target position will be \cite{chen2016cooperative}.
+Specifically, the UAV is controlled to circumnavigate around the target (see Fig.~\ref{fig:situation}), while minimizing an objective function involving Fisher information in the circumnavigation trajectory.
 A simulation result is presented in which the performance of the control law designed by our method is compared with the method proposed in \cite{dong2019flight}.